 The hill was steep but not that long and I decided I would walk the bike to the top.
 I reached the top and hoped that someone would see me messing with the gears, and perhaps they did, but no one offered to help and I didn’t ask for any.
 Whatever was wrong, I couldn’t fix.
 I was stuck in the 12 tooth gear.

 As we rolled out I started last as we moved to Hill #4.
-Even on the slightest grades and I had to stand to pedal, not having any of my easier gears to rider.
-I caught some poor schmoe who appeared to be the only person in the race with more than 10% body fat.
+Even on the slightest grades and I had to stand to pedal, not having any of my easier gears to pedal.
+Still, I caught some poor schmoe who appeared to be the only person in the race with more than 10% body fat.
 He was struggling.

 At an intersection protected by an unofficial marshal I explained to him my derailleur was stuck.
 He said “we” (which I hoped meant “he”) could look at it before the next hill and then encouraged us to pick up the pace.
 He took off and I followed, leaving behind the solo rider.